sst/sst/www/docs/constructs/ReactStaticSite.md

 ### Configuring custom domains

 You can also configure custom domains for your React app.
-SST currently supports domains that are configured using [Route 53](https://aws.amazon.com/route53/).
-If your domains are hosted elsewhere, you can [follow this guide to migrate them to Route 53](https://docs.aws.amazon.com/Route53/latest/DeveloperGuide/MigratingDNS.html).
+SST supports domains that are shoted either on [Route 53](https://aws.amazon.com/route53/) or externally.

-Using the basic config.
+Using the basic config for a domain hosted on [Route 53](https://aws.amazon.com/route53/).

 ```js {3}
 new ReactStaticSite(this, "ReactSite", {